 Military Jet Injections

-◦ VBA’s Manual for Disability Compensation (M21-1) recognizes military jet injections as a possible risk factor for Hepatitis C transmission.
+◦ VBA’s Adjudication Procedure Manual (M21-1) recognizes military jet injections as a possible risk factor for Hepatitis C transmission.
 Do not let VA staff say jet injectors are not a recognized risk factor for Hepatitis C. Pursuant to M21-1, jet injectors would be considered a “confirmed risk factor” when “a medical report linking hepatitis to air gun injectors…include[s] a full discussion of all potential modes of transmission and a rationale as to why the examiner believes the air gun injector was the source for the hepatitis infection” (M21-1, Part III, Subpart iv, 4.I.2.e; M21-1, Part III, Subpart iv, 4.I.2.j).
-Copy of VBA’s M21-1 Section on Hepatitis here.
+Copy of VBA’s 2017 M21-1 Section on Hepatitis here.

 ◦ Cite this 1970 DoD document on military vaccinations.
 It states several times that the jet injector produces bleeding at the injection site and sterilization between recipients was unnecessary (see article 1970 DoD Report Warns of Bleeding Following Jet Injections).